ksu-is/Inedible_jason_nguyen/README.md

 source repos?

+General Tasks
-**- google for yelp scraper**
+- ~~google for yelp scraper~~ JN 11/20
-- download yelp scraper
+- ~~download yelp scraper~~ JN 11/20
-- install pip and general pip modules
+- ~~install pip and general pip modules~~ JN 11/25
+- ~~figure out where and how to install pip modules!! youtubed tutorial videos~~ JN 11/26
-- download yelp scraper from github
+- ~~download yelp scraper from github JN~~ 11/27
-- figure out how to run the code
+- ~~figure out how to run the code~~ JN 11/27
+ The code runs, but the restaurant information is not showing

-- determine where the code outputs the excel file
+- ~~determine where the code outputs the excel file~~ JN 11/27 I moved the python code to the desktop, and the excel file exports to desktop

+Problem Areas
 - find out why the outputs in the excel file come up with the Except option "Not Available" for most data
-- learn what try does in the code
+- learn what try does and why most of the restaurant info goes to the Except output
 - fix try in the code so that instead of "Not Available" showing up in excel, the information of restaurants shows up

+Needed
+- insert code needed to sort the data by ratings and only export the lowest rated restaurants
+- insert code to randomize restaurant selections and give user one output